Stopping Sexual Harassment in Orange County Workplaces One Case at a Time

 This was exactly the attitude with which the manager had threatened her victim.
 “I’m an attractive, successful woman.
 Who’s going to believe you?”
 Such threats are classic behavior used by sexual predators to silence their victims.
 Unfortunately, for too many male victims, they become a sad reality.

 Sexual harassment does not need to rise to the level of sexual assault for a victim to take legal action.
 The law prohibits lewd comments and gestures, or other persistent actions that create hostile work environments, as well as offers for preferential treatment in exchange for sexual favors.
 If men do not hold harassers accountable for illegal conduct, it will only continue, and put more victims in harm’s way.
 Men and women, or those who identify as neither or both genders, can commit sexual harassment.
 They can identify with any sexual orientation.
 These factors do not make sexual harassment legal or permissible.
-Victims must hold perpetrators accountable to make them stop.
+Our Orange County sexual harassment lawyer says that victims must hold perpetrators accountable to make them stop.

 (2) The most vulnerable workers are targeted for sexual abuse.
 As with any type of abuse, sexual abuse is often perpetrated against those workers who are in the most vulnerable situations.
 Perpetrators may disproportionately target employees with little power within the company, or who have language or learning barriers.
 The Guardian reports on incidents of sexual abuse by employers right here in Orange County.
 Often, the victims are undocumented workers with few employment options.
 This makes them vulnerable targets for abuse by employers who can threaten them with firing, or a report to immigration authorities.